NSSK-organization/os-init/README.md

 For more detailed information, read the section titled "Getting Started".

 Before you run, you will need:
-* Linux or MacOS on your computer
+* Linux or MacOS on your computer (Currently, this app only works with MacOS)

 ### Steps